nescalas/nescala-2023-planning/master-checklist.md

 - [ ] Begin monthly calls for the entire concom.
 - [ ] Draft initial budget.
 Note that this depends *enormously* on sponsors, so create conservative, loose and mid-line versions.
 - [ ] Stand up initial website, with the outline of what will be released when.
+- [ ] If the main site isn't suitable for the Unconference, look for an Unconference space.

 ## September